hphelion/documentation/devplatform/preview/windows_tools_guide.md

 * Search for **Cloud Foundry MSBuild Tasks**
 * Click **Install**

+The MSBuild Tasks NuGet package can be found <a href="http://www.nuget.org/packages/cf-msbuild-tasks/">here</a>.

 For more information on MSBuild, see <a href="https://msdn.microsoft.com/en-us/library/dd393574.aspx">MSBuild on MSDN</a>.

 ### Cloud Foundry .NET SDK {#sdk}